geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 <hr class="short">

 <a id="note14-h"></a>
-§ Note (h), page 239, line 496.&emsp;*And tears are glistening in unwonted eyes.* Richard's defence moved the assembly to tears.
-Tlie heroes of the Crusades were almost as much given to weeping as those of Homer and Virgil: but the eloquence and arguments of the English Monarch seem to have produced no common sensation on the Magnates of Germany.
+§ Note (h), page 239, line 496.&emsp;*And tears are glistening in unwonted eyes.*

+<span class="smallcaps">Richard’s</span> defence moved the assembly to tears.
+The heroes of the Crusades were almost as much given to weeping as those of Homer and Virgil: but the eloquence and arguments of the English Monarch seem to have produced no common sensation on the Magnates of Germany.
 His liberation was certainly due to their conviction of his innocence and in. juries.&#160;<a href="#ref14-h" rev="footnote" class="footnote-backref">↩</a>

 <a id="note14-i"></a>
 § Note (i), page 239, line 504.&emsp;*Of Cologne weight, and of the purest gold.*